openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

    - Parameter `name`, the name of the search term
    - Parameter `value`, the content of the input
    - By searching, the resource to be operated is located in the first row of the table for subsequent operations
-   - Take the creation of the stack `test/e2e/integration/pages/heat/stack.spec.js` as an example
+   - Take the creation of the stack  as an example: `test/e2e/integration/pages/heat/stack.spec.js`
      1. After creation, enter the resource list page
      2. Search by name on the list page
      3. Wait for the status of the resource to be available